oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ### Colluding Status Issuer and Relying Party

-A Status Issuer and a Relying Party Issuer may link two transaction involving the same Referenced Tokens by comparing the status claims of the Referenced Token, and therefore determine that they have interacted with the same Holder.
+A Status Issuer and a Relying Party Issuer may link two transaction involving the same Referenced Tokens by comparing the status claims of the Referenced Token and therefore determine that they have interacted with the same Holder.
 It is therefore recommended to use Status Lists for Referenced Token formats that have similar unlinkability properties.

 ## Third-Party Hosting {#third-party-hosting}